margau/pkg-exporter/README.md

 The default path is `/var/prometheus/pkg-exporter.prom`, and may be changed via the `PKG_EXPORTER_FILE`-Environment Variable.
 If the directory is not already present, it will be created by the exporter.

-The script `textfile.py` or the binary shall be executed in a appropriate interval, e.g. using cron or systemd timers.
+The command `pkg_exporter` provided by the package or the binary shall be executed in a appropriate interval, e.g. using cron or systemd timers.
 The exporter needs to be executed with appropriate privileges, which are not necessarily root privileges.

 An example configuration will be provided in this repository in the future.